-Once the operators of the Royal Palm Hotel announced that it would not be open for the 1928 – 29 winter season, he made a plea with the FEC Hotel Company to reconsider the decision.
-Sewell wrote a letter promising to halt the road and bridge work adjacent to the hotel by January 1st if it were not completed by then.
+Once the operators of the Royal Palm Hotel announced that it would not open for the 1928 – 29 winter season, Sewell made a plea with the FEC Hotel Company to reconsider the decision.
+He wrote a letter promising to halt the road and bridge work adjacent to the hotel by January 1 if it were not completed by then.

 Preparation for Final Demolition

-The deconstruction of the west wing was complete by September 12th, 1928.
+The deconstruction of the west wing of the hotel was complete by September 12, 1928.
 The only remaining artifact from the Royal Palm’s west wing was the Westinghouse engine.
-The city took the opportunity to capture the moment by taking several pictures of the free standing engine before it was removed from the grounds that it sat for close to thirty years.
+The city took the opportunity to capture the moment by taking several pictures of the free standing engine before it was removed from the grounds that it resided for close to thirty years.

 From mattresses, box springs and pillows, to a couch stuffed with horse hair, the auction featured most every item that was not nailed to the foundation.
 The auctioneer got sentimental when it came time to begin the bidding for the Royal Palm Hotel rocking chairs.
-Many hotel guests passed time by lounging in the rocking chairs on the front porch while catching the winter breeze off of Biscayne Bay.
+Many hotel guests enjoyed beautiful Miami afternoons by lounging in the rocking chairs on the front porch while catching the breeze off of Biscayne Bay.
 The chairs were as much a symbol of the hotel as the Flagler yellow that covered the exterior of the building.

-By March of 1930, the wrecking job for the hotel was awarded and final preparations were being made.
-The Miami Wrecking & Salvage Company would begin to place ads in the Miami Herald advertising the sale of the building materials that were part of the remains of the hotel.
+By March of 1930, the wrecking contract for the hotel was awarded and final preparations were being made.
+The Miami Wrecking & Salvage Company placed ads in the Miami Herald advertising the sale of materials that were once part of the structure of the hotel.

 Nobody lives at the Royal Palm Hotel any more.
 Unless one can call a wrecking company a family.
 Not a family with constructive intent.
 Its name, however, is emblazoned over the one time sacred portal of the hostelry.
 Sentimental women weep as they pass that way.
 Strong men blink moisture from their eyes.
 Old glories are nothing now but a dim past.
 The Royal Palm must come down.

 By the summer of 1930, most of the hotel was deconstructed or razed.
-An article in the Miami Herald on June 12th, 1930, indicated that the wrecking company had carefully inspected the timber and only five percent was affected by termites and ants.
+An article in the Miami Herald on June 12, 1930, indicated that the wrecking company had carefully inspected the timber and only five percent was affected by termites and ants.
 That five percent was burned at the site of the former hotel, and many local residents reminisce of the plume of smoke that rose above the ashes of the remains of the former hostel.
 Almost 75 years later, an archeological dig revealed concrete from the Royal Palm Hotel where char confirms that wood was disposed of through a controlled burn on the former site of the building during its demolition.

 After the Royal Palm

-While the decisions to close, and then raze, the hotel were rather swift, there was never a plan on what to do with the land after it was cleared.
+While the decision to close and raze the hotel were rather swift, there was never a plan on what to do with the land after it was cleared.
 The iconic front circle and the dining room wing of the hotel remained on the site through the 1930s, but were gone by the early 1940s.

 As the city evolved through the mid-twentieth century, the area formerly occupied by the hotel remained vacant.
 In 1957, the land that was formerly the Royal Palm garden, was used for the Dupont Plaza Hotel.
-The land where the hotel resided was used for a parking lot.
-Much of the land in the adjacent area was also used for parking lots during the second half of the twentieth century.
+The former location of the hotel was converted into surface parking and remained as such until recent times.

 The Dupont Plaza Hotel met its fate with the wrecking ball in 2004 to make room for the Epic Hotel, which was completed in 2010.
-An archaeological dig was conducted on the old location of the Royal Palm Hotel in 2004 when Miami-Dade County archaeologist Robert Carr and a team of archaeologists began to dig and explore the remains of the old hotel.
+An archaeological dig was conducted on the old location of the Royal Palm Hotel in 2004 when Miami-Dade County archaeologist Robert Carr and team began to dig and explore the remains of the old hotel.

-The dig provided a lot of insight on the use of the land long before Miami was conceived.
+The dig provided a lot of insight into the use of the land long before Miami was conceived.
 In addition to providing artifacts and information on the hotel, the dig also provided more detail on the expanse and lifestyle of the Tequesta Indians.

-Despite the completion of the dig in the mid-2000s, the Met 3 condominium project was put on hold due to changes in the real estate market in the latter part of the 2000s.
-It was scheduled to be the tallest of the Met projects in the area, but plans were changed when the project was put on hold.
+Despite the completion of the dig in the mid-2000s, the Met 3 condominium project was put on hold due to changes in the real estate market as a result of the financial crisis of 2008.
+It was scheduled to be the tallest of the Met projects in the area, but plans were modified after the project was put on hold.
 However, the Met 3 project gained momentum shortly after the 2008 crisis when Whole Foods agreed to be the flagship retail tenant in the building.
 Ultimately, the project was mostly finished by January of 2015, when Whole Foods opened, and was completed in 2016 when the condominium, Monarc at Met 3, opened.

 Once Grand and Now Forgotten